JianghanZHang/JianghanZhang.github.io/_projects/2_project.md

 ---

 **Can first-order methods achieve the same performance as (established) second-order methods when used at high frequency in MPC?**

 **Key Words: Non-linear MPC, DDP, Accelerated Gradient Descent, C++, Real-robot deployment**

-- Enhanced solver efficiency by systematically investigating various first-order optimization algorithms for non-linear MPC problems, resulting in an algorithm that is 4x faster than DDP per iteration.
+- Enhanced solver efficiency by systematically investigating various first-order optimization algorithms for non-linear MPC problems, resulting in an algorithm that is 4x faster than DDP per iteration
-- Reduced computation time to less than 1ms per control cycle for a 7-DoF manipulator by implementing advanced acceleration techniques (e.g. parallelization) in C++, enabling development on real-world manipulators at high frequencies.
+- Reduced computation time to less than 1ms per control cycle for a 7-DoF manipulator by implementing advanced acceleration techniques (e.g. parallelization) in C++, enabling development on real-world manipulators at high frequencies
 - Deployed the algorithm on a real-world manipulator, achieving performance comparable to DDP at 1kHz, while robust to external disturbances.